 Protection from medical continuing disability reviews (CDRs).
 Individuals are not subject to a medical review, which could result in termination of SSDI benefits, as long as they are participating in the Ticket to Work program and continue to see progress within the SSA’s timeframes.

 Social Security’s Ticket to Work program includes free job-related employment support through organizations like Employment Networks (ENs).
-For more information about returning to work with SSDI benefits, contact Allsup Employment Services Inc., a Social Security-approved EN, at firstname.lastname@example.org.
+For more information about returning to work with SSDI benefits, contact Allsup Employment Services, a Social Security-approved EN, at firstname.lastname@example.org.

-Click here to learn about applying for Social Security disability benefits from an Allsup specialist.
+Click here to learn more about applying for Social Security disability benefits.